jtarrio/pascual/manual/chapter2.md

 end.
 ```

+(You might have built a sieve of Eratosthenes in school, but you may have forgotten how, so I'll remind you.
+You had to list all numbers from 2 to 100 and then strike out every number that's a multiple of 2 greater than 2, every number that's a multiple of 3 greater than 3, etc. When you finish, all the numbers remaining in the list are prime.)

-The example above is an implementation of a Sieve of Eratosthenes.
-The `IsPrime` variable contains an array of booleans, numbered from 2 to 100; each boolean tells whether the boolean for its corresponding number is prime.
-Then, the first `for` loop sets all the booleans to `true`, and the second `for` loop executes the sieve, setting to `false` all the multiples of 2, 3, 4, all the way to 10.
-Finally, the last `for` loop iterates through the array, checking if each number is prime and writing it to the screen if so.
+In this program, the `IsPrime` variable contains an array of booleans numbered from 2 to 100.
+Each element in `IsPrime` tells whether the corresponding number is prime.

+The first `for` loop sets all the elements of `IsPrime` to `true`, and the second `for` loop executes the sieve algorithm, setting to false all the multiples of 2, 3, 4, all the way to 10.
+Finally, the last `for` loop iterates through the array once more, checking if each number is prime and displaying it on the screen if so.

-As in the example above, you can define an array with the syntax <code>array[_start_.._end_] of _type_</code>, where _start_ and _end_ are the first and last indexes of the array.
-You can access the values stored in an array with the syntax <code>_variable_[_index_]</code>.
+To declare an array, you use the syntax <code>array[_start_.._end_] of _type_</code>, where _start_ and _end_ are the first and last indices of the array and _type_ is the type for each element of the array.
+You can access the elements of the array with the syntax <code>_variable_[_index_]</code>, where _index_ is a valid index in the array.

-In other languages, arrays start at index 0 or 1, but in Pascal, you must always define the start index.
-In this example, we start at index 2 because we don't need to check if 1 is prime, so we don't need an array element.
+Note that, in Pascal, you must declare the first and last indices of the array.
+In other languages, arrays always start at a particular index (typically 0 or 1, depending on the language).
+In this example, we use this by beginning the `IsPrime` array at index 2 because we don't need to check if 1 is prime.

+Try this at home: can you define arrays of arrays?
+How can you access an element in such a data type?

 ### Records

 Another common custom type is the _record_: a collection of values, possibly of different types, stored together.
 Records are helpful when you deal with structured data, such as entries in a file.

+A record contains one or more _fields_, each with a name and a type.
+Here is an example:

 ```pascal
 program RecordExample;